a3a256/ResNet1d/README.md

 Experiment results displayed and discussed are saved and portrayed in [notebooks](notebooks/)

-Repository installation (yet to test the training script and workout requirements part):
+Repository installation and training instruction:

 ```bash
 git clone https://github.com/a3a256/ResNet1d.git